hanatos/vkdt/src/pipe/modules/rt/readme.md

 * `wd` width of the render in pixels
 * `ht` height of the render in pixels
 * `vis emit` this is a popular hack that tunes down the directly visible lights by some ev
+* `speedmod` modify camera speed by this power of two

 the sampler dropdown list includes simple path tracing with optional next event estimation to the envmap, as well as markov chain path guiding based on the publication: